Happy New Year Email Message Ideas and Examples

 Step three.
 Automate and launch the campaign

 With marketing automation tools like Selzy, there’s no need to manually send out New Year emails.
-After you finish the preparations, automate the campaign with chain messages if needed or simply schedule one email.
+After you finish the preparations, automate the campaign sequence if needed or simply schedule one email.

 And that’s all!
 If you follow this checklist, the high e-commerce season won’t bring any unpleasant surprises.
 Still deciding on the email content?
 Next up we’ll give you 6 possible options.